 The best Venezuelan carne mechada recipe

-Following is my recipe.
+Following is my recipe card.
 I hope you like it as much as I do.
 Thanks for subscribing to my Youtube channel and visiting my Amazon shop.

 Venezuelan Carne Mechada